 Clinical Practice notes that feather-destructive behavior is common among pet parrots with:

-There are various reasons why birds molt, including the following:
+There are various reasons why birds molt, including:

 Regenerating Feathers

 Parrots shed old feathers to rejuvenate themselves.
-Otherwise, their feathers would become frail, misshapen, and not fit for purpose.
-This would inhibit flight, safety, and temperature moderation.
+Otherwise, their feathers would become frail, misshapen, and unfit for purpose, inhibiting flight, safety, and temperature control.

 Keeping Warm or Cool

-Depending on the local climate, parrots shed feathers to warm up or cool down based on the temperature.
-That’s no different than how a cat or dog sheds its winter or summer coat.
+Depending on the local climate, parrots shed feathers to warm up or cool down.
+This is no different from how a cat or dog sheds its winter or summer coat.

 Lining Nests

 Parrots shed feathers to line their nests, creating padding, structure, and insulation for their eggs and hatchlings.
-A small amount of feather plucking is expected if a female parrot is gravid.
+If a female parrot is gravid, some feather plucking is expected.

-Parrots clean themselves by biting on their feathers in an act called preening.
+Parrots clean themselves with their beaks in an act called preening.
 This achieves the following:

-So, it’s normal to find loose feathers below their perch.
-This only becomes harmful if there are signs of excessive feather loss, baldness, stress to the feather follicles, flesh wounds, and infection.
+It’s normal to find loose feathers below their perch.
+This is problematic if there are signs of excessive feather loss, baldness, stress to the feather follicles, flesh wounds, and signs of infection.

-Parrots engage in feather-destructive behavior for these reasons:
+Parrots engage in feather-destructive behavior for the following reasons:

 Stress